SAP/flake8-tergeo/docs/checks.md

 because they are OS independent and create the correct OS dependent class behind the scenes

 ## FTP104
-Find `typing.Never` and `typing.NoReturn` in unions.
-These types are redundant in unions and can be removed
+Finds `typing.Never` and `typing.NoReturn` in unions in type annotations and type alias.
+These types are redundant in unions and can be removed.

 ## FTP105
 Find nested `typing.Union` types like `Union[Union[int, str], float]`.